Regamii/public-gpg/README.md

 # public-gpg
-This document will explain how to import my gpg key.
-And verifying signatures as well as adding the fingerprint to trusted fingerprints.
-The public can be found at http://keys.gnupg.net/pks/lookup?op=get&search=0xBBE9890B714435ED
+This document will explain how to import my gpg key and how to verify signatures, as well as adding the fingerprint to trusted fingerprints.
+The public key can be found at http://keys.gnupg.net/pks/lookup?op=get&search=0xBBE9890B714435ED

-More convenient you can download the key with:
+You can download this key more conveniently by running this command:

 `wget https://raw.githubusercontent.com/Regamii/public-gpg/master/public.gpg`

-To import the downloaded key you can issue the command:
+To import the downloaded key, you can issue the command:

 `gpg --import public.gpg`

-Now with the key imported signed files can be verified. sample.txt is a file that is signed.
+With the imported key, signed files can be verified.
+Sample.txt is a file which has been signed.
 This can be verified using the sample.txt.asc.

-Verify the signature of sample.txt:
+To verify the signature of sample.txt:

 `gpg --verify sample.txt.asc`

 My gpg fingerprint is "3DCF CF94 563E 1446 EBE2  4F1A BBE9 890B 7144 35ED" The output
-should show "Good signature" and the Primary key fingerprint should match what's shown below:
+should show "Good signature" and the primary key fingerprint should match with the data shown below:

 ```